TerriaJS/terriajs-static/markdown/help.md

 NationalMap can display two kinds of spreadsheets:

-1. Spreadsheets with a point location (latitude and longitude) for each row, expressed as two columns:
+1. Spreadsheets with a point location (latitude and longitude) for each row, expressed as two columns: `lat` and `lon`.

-lat and

-lon.
 These will be displayed as points (circles).
 2. Spreadsheets where each row refers to a region such as a local government area (council), state, postcode, or ABS statistical unit such as an SA2 or CED (Commonwealth Electoral Division).
 Columns must be named according to the [CSV-geo-au](https://github.com/TerriaJS/nationalmap/wiki/csv-geo-au) standard.
 These will be displayed as regions, highlighting the actual shape of each area.

 Spreadsheets must be saved as CSV (comma-separated values).